TTina899/MERN/README.md

 # MERN

-This is a MERN project which includes React,Redux,Node and MongoDB Authentication.
+This is a MERN project which includes React, Node, Express and MongoDB.
 On the front end side, this project is built using React, react-redux, bootstrap and css framework, that can help with building react components.
 On the back end side, using Node.js as a platform, express as a web framework and MongoDB as a NoSQL database.
 Using JWT authentication for user info, if the user is logged in then it returns a token and the client saves that token.
 The client uses that token each time when he tries to access the protected route.

+Designed and developed responsive modules using HTML5 for creating the templates, CSS3 to style the application, with JavaScript, Bootstrap4, ReactJS, NodeJS, Express, and MongoDB.
+Built out a component-based architecture using ReactJS and Redux.
+Worked on React JS Virtual DOM and React views, rendering using components which contains custom HTML directives in JSX.
+Used react-router-dom for rendering to configured components such as login and logout.
+Maintained states in the stores and dispatched the actions using redux.
+Created controller view that interacts with store and holds data in state.
+Added dynamic functionality by creating and dispatching Action Creators that deployed Actions.
+Used Middleware, Redux-thunk and react-redux in application to asynchronously fetch and send data from server-side to produce and consume RESTful web services.
+Created NodeJS server-side for creating RESTful Web Services using Express and Mongoose to connect with MongoDB and authenticated the user information using JWT.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).